San Clemente Handicap: History

 The event was inaugurated on 17 August 1949 as the San Clemente Handicap as a fillies & mares, three-year-olds and older handicap and was won by the six year old mare Good Breeze who defeated the favourite Honeymoon who was giving 311/2 pounds to the winner in a time of 1:37.20 for the mile.
 The following year the event was named the San Clemente Claiming Handicap and was open to all horses three-year-olds and older with an increase in distance to 1 1/16 miles and the event was won by the four year old gelding Vino Fino who took the lead 70 years from the finishing line and won by a length and three quarters.

 The event then was idle until 1970 when it was renewed as the San Clemente Stakes on the turf track for three year old fillies only.

 The distance was decreased to one mile in 1988 and has been held the same to date.

 In 1994 the event was classified as Grade III and was upgraded to Grade II in 1996.

 The event has been split into divisions five times with last time occurring in 1990.
 The event was run with handicap conditions between 1988 and 2017.
+From 2018 to 2023 the condition of the event was a stakes with allowances.
+In 2024 the event reverted back to handicap conditions.

 The event is considered a major preparatory race for the Grade I Del Mar Oaks which is run later in the Del Mar summer meeting.